 After certification, CFPs® also focus on financial planning, investment strategies, and wealth management.
-They also come with the additional designation of completing the work to understand how to manage your finances.

 Generally, CFPs® offer two main types of services—financial advice and financial planning.
 A CFP® can help with a particular financial challenge or work with you to develop a comprehensive financial plan.